AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/encompassing.md

 If you are running a quest on your app where users become eligible to rewards after a while, it can be beneficial to create an encompassing campaign because your quest will be exposed to our user base.

-However, you probably don't need to go through the trouble of developing us a real API endpoint for us because the data is almost static (only updated once, at the end of the quest).
+However, you probably don't need to go through the trouble of developing a real API endpoint for us because the data is almost static (only updated once, at the end of the quest).

 What we recommend is doing this via gists.